-The perk of Coachella season in Southern California is all the supporting shows many of the artists play surround the two-weekend music and arts festival.
+The perk of Coachella season in Southern California is that many of the artists play supporting shows surrounding the two-weekend music and arts festival.
 So those who can’t afford the triple digit price-tag of a Coachella wristband can still have the chance to see their favorite artists.Continue reading

 The returning trends of Doc Martens, choker necklaces, oversized flannels and crop tops have us wondering what decade it is — but fashion isn’t the only area that ’90s grunge is making a comeback.